-The Eg values were obtained by extrapolating the linear part of the plot of $(\alpha hv)^2$ vs. hv to $\alpha$ =0, as shown in Fig.(4).
+The Eg values were obtained by extrapolating the linear part of the plot of $(\alpha h v)^2$ vs. hv to $\alpha$ =0, as shown in Fig.(5).
 The values of the energy gap are significantly decreased from 3.89 eV to 3.6 eV with the increase of the number of capillary tube from 1 to 7.
 This may be ascribed to an effect of change in the grain size of polycrystalline films.

-Figure 4.
-The variation of (ahv )2 vs. hv for determining the direct band gap Eg of the APCVD coated SnO2 films for a different nozzle.
+Figure 5.
+The variation of $(\alpha hv)^2$ vs. hv for determining the direct band gap Eg of the APCVD coated SnO2 films for a different nozzle.

-IV.CONCLUSION
+IV.
+Conclusion

 In this work, a facile and simple APCVD technique was successfully used to deposit $SnO_2$ thin films.
-We studied the effect of the number of capillary tube (different nozzle) on the structural and optical properties of the deposited samples.
-Surface roughness decreases from 1.81nm to 0.259 nm with increasing no. of capillary tube.
-The transparency increases with the number of capillary tubes and then decreases with the use of seven capillary tubes and the optical band gap of the films are decreased by increasing the number of capillary tubes.
+We studied the effect of using capillary tubes on the structural and optical properties of the deposited samples.
+Surface roughness decreases from 1.81nm to 0.259 nm with increasing no. of capillary tubes.
+Transparency is increasing by increasing the number of capillary tubes used in the deposition process to three tubes, but starting to decrease by increasing the number of tubes above the three and the optical band gap of the films are decreased by increasing the number of capillary tubes.